 - Make slow and controlled reps.
 Do not use momentum and bounce the weight off the bottom of the rep. Pause for a count and stretch the contraction.

-- You do not need to go really deep at the bottom, if you feel uncomfortable or any sort of discomfort.
+- You do not need to go really deep at the bottom, if you feel uncomfortable or any sort of discomfort or pain.

 - Support the weight using the ball of the feet rather than using the toes.

 Dumbbell Seated Calf Raises (Without the Machine)

 Many gyms do not have a seated calf raise machine, which is quite strange given the functional and aesthetic benefits that this exercise provides.

 But, one reason why many gyms do not have this machine is because it’s very easy to perform this exercise even without it.

 Here’s a variation of the exercise that you can do with a pair of dumbbells at home.